Find out who has a Requirement to Correct, when a correction must be made, and what the penalties are for non-compliance.

 Failure to disclose the relevant information to HMRC on or before 30 September 2018 will result in the person becoming liable to a new penalty as a result of their failure to correct (FTC).
 The new FTC penalty is likely to be much higher than the existing penalties, with a minimum penalty of 100% of the tax involved.

 To avoid becoming liable to these new higher penalties, a person must correct the position by no later than 30 September 2018.
 If they do this, the tax and interest will be collected and the existing penalty rules will apply.
+We explain in more detail what must be done by 30 September 2018 below.

 If taxpayers are unsure whether they have undeclared UK tax liabilities that involve offshore matters or transfers, they should check their affairs and if necessary put things right before they become liable to the new FTC penalties that will come into force on 1 October 2018.